gaubacuc56/simple-chat-app/README.md

 ### Features
 1. User login with Facebook or Google
 2. Create chat room
-3. Add user to chat room
+3. Invite new user to chat room
 4. Real-time message exchange

 ### Screenshot